Killings of Aaron Danielson and Michael Reinoehl: Shooting of Danielson

-Danielson was shot and killed at about 8:45 p.m. on August 29, near the intersection of Southwest 3rd Avenue and Alder Street in Portland.
+Danielson was shot and killed at about 8:45 p.m. on August 29, 2020, near the intersection of Southwest 3rd Avenue and Alder Street in Portland.
 Reinoehl was identified as the shooter on social media within hours.
-A police affidavit requesting a warrant for Reinoehl's arrest, released after his death, included surveillance camera evidence showing that Reinoehl had spotted Danielson and Pappas and had hidden in a parking garage to let them pass, "reaching toward the pocket or pouch on his waistband."
-When Danielson and Pappas crossed the road, Reinoehl, joined by an associate, followed them, with the shooting occurring moments later.
+A police affidavit requesting a warrant for Reinoehl's arrest, released after his death, included surveillance camera evidence showing that Reinoehl had spotted Danielson and Pappas walking behind him and had hidden in a parking garage to let them pass.
+When Danielson and Pappas crossed the road, Reinoehl, joined by an associate, followed them while "reaching toward the pocket or pouch on his waistband", with the shooting occurring moments later.
 Immediately prior to the shooting, someone was heard to shout "We've got a couple right here", followed first by a warning that Danielson was preparing to use a can of mace and then two gunshots.
 The actual shooting was not recorded by the surveillance camera, but it was captured on videos recorded by bystanders that circulated online.

 According to the police affidavit, Danielson had a loaded Glock pistol in a holster and was holding a can of bear spray and an expandable metal baton.
 Danielson's can of bear spray is believed to have been struck by the first bullet due to damage to the can and a gaseous cloud that erupted after the first shot was fired.
 The second bullet hit Danielson's upper right chest, killing him.

 In an interview with a freelance journalist that was aired by Vice, Reinoehl said he acted in self-defense as Danielson was about to stab another protester with a knife.
 However, no knife was found on Danielson.

 At a memorial held in a park in Vancouver, Washington, Patriot Prayer founder Joey Gibson urged mourners not to seek vengeance, saying: "I know that Jay would not want that.
 Jay wants us to stand up for what we believe in, and he does not want any more violence, guys."
 Danielson's father, speaking to a reporter at home in Spokane County, expressed a wish for Democrats to "get together with the Republican side and put a stop to this violence.
 If I can lose the life of my son, they can sit down at a table and be civil to each other and start to work something out.
 I deserve that as a citizen."